YamouJ/Analyzed-Motor-Vehicle-Collisions/README.md

 ## Below are the key findings from our analysis:

-#### Collision Trends by Borough
+#### Collision Trends by Borough:
+- Brooklyn experiences the highest number of motor vehicle collisions each year, ranging from 70,405 to 70,518.
+- Staten Island experiences the lowest number of motor vehicle collisions each year, ranging from 8,717 to 8,731.

+#### The Top Two Contributing Factors to Collisions Are:
-- Inattentive or distracted driving
+- Inattentive or distracted driving.
-- Failure to yield the right of way
+- Failure to yield the right of way.

 #### Vehicle Injury Types Across Seasons:
 - Fall Season: The highest number of pedestrian injuries occurs during this time of year.
 - Summer: The highest number of motorist and cyclist injuries occurs during this time of year.

+#### Pedestrian, Cyclist, and Motorist Injuries by Borough:
+- Brooklyn has the highest number of accidents and injuries in all categories.
+- Most collisions occur between 12 PM and 6 PM.

+#### Most Deaths by Vehicle Type:
+- Sedan
+- Station Wagon/Sport Utility Vehicle